hugojm/zeclinics_app/README.md

 Check the directory where the package has been installed and run the file:

 ```
-pip3 show zeclinics_app
-zeclinics.exe
-open 127.0.0.1:5000 in any browser
+open Zeclinics icon in Desktop
 ```